morethantesting/morethantesting.github.io/blog/_posts/2018-10-01-first-week-as-qa-lead-in-a-startup.markdown

 * * *

-In this article, I will tell you about the first week as a QA Lead in a startup.
+In this article, I will tell you about the first week as QA Lead in a startup.
 We'll start getting more into QA-specific details now.

 So, one week.
 Five working days.
 Doesn't sound like a lot, does it?
 But don't get fooled.
 It turns out these are very, very important five days.